SocksTheWolf/DeckConnectSite/_pages/documentation.md

 A more advanced option if you already know the internal GUID of an Action, is to use `Register DeckConnect Function By GUID` blueprint node.
 It's not advised as there's more room for potential error by doing so, but it is slightly faster to do so.

-{% img src='/assets/images/reference/RegisterFunction.png' alt='Registering Functions' wrapper_class="center" size="halfsize" %}
+{% img lazy src='/assets/images/reference/RegisterFunction.png' alt='Registering Functions' wrapper_class="center" size="halfsize" %}

 ---